 When the air reaches the top of the atmosphere it needs somewhere to go.
 Some of the air travels north and some south of the equator.
 The air cools and then sinks at around 30° north and south of the equator.
 As the air is sinking this creates high pressure.
 As moisture in the sinking air fell at the equator it is dry so few clouds form here.
 This is why deserts are found along 30° north and south of the equator.

 The movement of air between the equator and 30° north and south is known as the Hadley Cell.
 Air rises again at around 60° north and south and descends again around 90° north and south forming the Ferrel and Polar Cell.

 Global atmospheric circulation creates winds across the planet as air moves from areas of high pressure to areas of low pressure.
 It also leads to areas of high rainfall, like the tropical rainforests, and areas of dry air, like deserts.

-In addition to heat from the equator moving towards to the poles through atmospheric circulation, ocean currents also transfer heat.
+In addition to heat from the equator moving towards the poles through atmospheric circulation, ocean currents also transfer heat.
 Oceans transfer approximately 20 per cent of the total heat from the tropics to the poles.
-Each ocean has a circular pattern of surface currents called gyre.
+Each ocean has a circular pattern of surface currents called a gyre.
 They are produced as assess of water move from one climate zone to another.
-The are created by surface winds generated by global atmospheric circulation.
+They are created by surface winds generated by global atmospheric circulation.